AntoinetteW/ent-ds-del-4-2-introduction-to-html-ds-deloitte-03192019/README.md

 ## Your Turn!

-OK, now that we've introduced a number of tags, it's your turn!
+OK, now that we've introduced a number of tags, it's your turn to get some hands on experience working with HTML!

 ### Getting Set Up
 There are two ways you can start to create an HTML web page.